DavidRamosSal/stellar_structure/README.md

 # stellar_structure
-Solution to the structure equations on GR given numerical equations of state.
+Solution to the structure equations on GR given real tabulated dense matter equations of state.
 # Files
 * Static_SLy.ipynb - Solves the TOV equations for an specific EOS (SLy in this case) and computes the derivatives of the energy density profiles, okay results (derivatives always have problems).
 * Sequences.ipynb - Solves the TOV equations using many equations of state for a range of central densities, generating different static sequences, good results.